scalableminds/webknossos/docs/tracing_ui.md

 ![The webKnossos toolbar contains many useful features for quick access such as Saving und Undo/Redo](images/tracing_ui_toolbar.png)

-The toolbar further features aöl available navigation and annotation tools for quick access:
+The toolbar further features also available navigation and annotation tools for quick access:

 - `Move`: Navigate around the dataset.
 - `Skeleton`: Create skeleton annotations and place nodes.
 [Read more about skeleton annotations](./skeleton_annotation.md#tools).